Tert-butyllithium/syscord/README.md

 ## Handlers for different type of syscalls

 handler function are defined in the end of `syscalls/handlers.h`.
-To regitser it to let `Mysysdig` know, relavant codes are defined in `syscalls/handlers-table.h`
+To regitser it to let `Syscord` know, relavant codes are defined in `syscalls/handlers-table.h`

 For example `openat_handle` to handle the syscall `openat`